myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-16T03:08:15.755Z
 >
 > I have also added an easily accessible menu to the atprotodart.com navigation bar

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-16T03:03:05.922Z
->
-> Progress since the following quoted post:

-I have deployed these documents on atprotodart.com.
-Now these documents are easily accessible to everyone

-atprotodart.com/docs/lexicon...

----
 <!-- MY-BSKY_TIMELINE:END -->